-In a Multilink configuration, two IOLINK SOHO Ethernet bridge/routers are connected together with one or two WAN links.
+In a Point-to-Point configuration, two IOLINK-CENTRAL Ethernet bridge/routers are connected together with one or two WAN links.
 Each link may be set to an always active (unconditional) state or a backup/recovery (conditional) state.

-A single link may be used for general traffic, and the second link may be used for increased throughput.
+A single link may be used for general traffic, and the second link may be used for disaster recovery or increased throughput.
 The Bandwidth on Demand feature controls the conditional behavior of the second link in a Point-to-Point configuration.